fenago/ml-workshop/lab_guides/Lab_6.md

     Note

-    You can also try this with the other classification algorithms we discussed in this book.
+    You can also try this with the other classification algorithms we discussed in this course.
 However, these two have been chosen so that you are also able to compare the difference in training times.

 8. Evaluate both models by using the metric that you selected